pleb-devs/ai-guides/maple/maple-app-quickstart.md

 - Upload fails: confirm size ≤5MB and one file per message; check supported extensions.
 - Model not available: feature may require Starter+ (vision) or Pro/Team (uploads); upgrade or switch plans.
 - Voice icon missing: ensure Pro/Team/Max and use web, desktop, or iOS.
+- Upload feature missing on web: uploads are rolling out on the web client; if you do not see the option, use desktop or mobile.
+- Got a partial summary from a document: split long files into smaller sections and send them in order, referring back to earlier parts as needed.

 ## Sources